100th Anniversary of the Chinese Communist Party: Preparations

+Leading up to the centenary celebrations, the Chinese government promoted Xi Jinping's outlook on history as the new orthodoxy.
+Academic Ji You writes, "A mass campaign was launched to study the CPC's history, focusing substantially on its long years of hard struggle to win national power."
+The highlighting of the CCP's centenary followed its general pattern of periodizing history.
+It is contrasted with the century of humiliation historiographical concept.

+Internet censorship was increased.
+Museums across the country curated exhibitions related to history of the CCP.
+Adulatory messages such as "Listen to the party, appreciate the party, follow the party" adorned banners and billboards, foreign journalists were given tours to spread the official narrative.
+Buddhist temples held special anniversary events.
+The Cyberspace Administration of China (CAC) launched a hotline for netizens to report social media users who "distort" the party's history or attack its leadership.

+There were physical restrictions placed as well.
+Several dissidents were sent on forced "vacations" away from Beijing for the weeks surrounding the anniversary.
+After mid-May, it was reported that many prominent Maoists were detained in Shandong.
+Radio Free Asia reported that the detentions were carried out in secret.

-Leading up to the centenary celebrations, the Chinese government has been promoting Xi Jinping's outlook on history as the new orthodoxy.
-Internet censorship was stepped up while museums across the country curated exhibitions related to history of the CCP.
-The Guardian reported that the CCP has been assiduously pushing the official narrative and its official history across the entire country since the beginning of 2021.
-Adulatory messages such as "Listen to the party, appreciate the party, follow the party" adorned banners and billboards, foreign journalists were given tours to spread the official narrative, and Buddhist temples held special anniversary events.
-The National Film Administration mandated local film authorities, film and cinema companies and production firms to screen and promote, starting 1 April, "outstanding films" – works "closely focused on the themes of loving the party, loving the nation and loving socialism", and "sing the praises of ... and eulogise the Party, the motherland, its people and its heroes".
+As part of the centenary, the CCP promoted "the spiritual genealogy of the Chinese communists."
+This included ninety-one different motivational examples, such as the "Spirit of the Jiangxi Soviet" and the "Spirit of Fighting COVID-19".

+The China Film Administration (part of the CCP's Publicity Department) mandated local film authorities, film and cinema companies and production firms to screen and promote, starting 1 April, "outstanding films" – works "closely focused on the themes of loving the party, loving the nation and loving socialism", and "sing the praises of ... and eulogise the Party, the motherland, its people and its heroes".
 China Central Television (CCTV) produced a patriotic television series, called The Awakening Age, glorifying Chinese revolutionary history from 1915 to 1921; a collection of 100 rappers produced a 15-minute track praising the Party called "100%".

-In preparation for the Centennial, efforts at suppressing and tailoring the Party's history were stepped up.
-The Party uses manufactured historical memories to legitimize the Party's place in society.
-The highlighting of the Party's centenary followed the CCP's general pattern of periodizing history.
-It is contrasted with the century of humiliation trope.
+One of the rappers took aim at the G7 countries accusing them of "antagonising" China.
+The rap song was criticised by both netizens and music industry insiders.
+The producer of the song expressed disappointment with the negative reception while critics referred to the rappers as "100 slaves."
+The song was also uploaded on the NetEase Cloud platform where majority of the 7000 originally posted comments were deleted.

 The first full rehearsal for the festivities took place on 13 June 2021.
 Security was strengthened leading up to the celebrations, with an increase in the number of officers of the People's Armed Police and officers of the state security police in Beijing.
 The first press conference hosted by the Press Center took place on 27 June 2021.